Women in the Ottoman Empire: Education

 Prior to the nineteenth century, there did not exist any formal public education for Ottoman women.
-Young Ottoman girls were taught through harem education; they learned skills such as "sewing, embroidery, playing the harp, singing, and memorizing the customs and ceremonies".
+Young Ottoman girls were taught through harem education; they learned skills such as "sewing, embroidery, playing the [Ottoman] harp (çeng), singing, and memorizing the customs and ceremonies".

 The Tanzimat brought additional rights to women, particularly in education.
 Some of the first schools for girls, called Rüştiyes, opened in 1858, followed by a boom in 1869 when elementary education was rendered mandatory.
 During the 1860s, many new educational opportunities existed for Ottoman women.
 This decade saw the first middle-level schools, a teacher training college and industrial schools, called İnas Sanayi Mektepleri, which were created concurrently with industrial schools for boys.
 Whereas men's education focused on job training, women's education focused on shaping girls to evolve into better wives and mothers with refined social graces.
 Women that began their education during their adolescence started by focusing on formal skills, their manner to speak, reading and writing.
-The schools taught a variety of subjects and incorporated harem education into the new public education.
+The schools taught a variety of subjects and incorporated harem education into the modernized public education system.

-The movement for women's education was sparked in large part by women's magazines, the most recognized among them being the Ottoman Turkish Hanimlara Mahsus Gazette (The Gazette for Ladies), which ran for fourteen years and was successful enough to have established its own press.
+The movement for women's education was sparked in large part by women's magazines, the most recognized among them being the Ottoman Turkish Hanımlara Mahsus Gazette (The Gazette for Ladies), which ran for fourteen years and was successful enough to have established its own press.
 With a female dominated staff, the magazine aimed to enable women to evolve into better mothers, wives, and Muslims.
 Its topics varied between discussions of feminism, fashion, economic imperialism and autonomy, comparisons of Ottoman modernization with Japanese modernization, and technology.
 The magazine also included the usual content of a middle-class women's magazine of the nineteenth century: royal gossip, the science of being a housewife, health, improving fiction, and child-rearing.